Posted by Danielle D'Ornellas / in Roberto Devereux / comments (0) / permalink

 By Gianmarco Segato, Adult Programs Manager

-Posted by Danielle D'Ornellas / in A Masked Ball / comments (0) / permalink
+Posted by Danielle D'Ornellas / in Hercules / comments (0) / permalink

 Sara Fulgoni in the COC production of Bluebeard's Castle.
 Photo: Michael Cooper © 2001